At a glance

 Environmental costs are economically highly relevant, as was demonstrated by the economist Sir Nicholas Stern in his Review on the Economics of Climate Change in 2006 (Stern 2006).
 The Stern Report, as it became known, estimates that the costs caused by climate change will amount to 20 % of the global annual gross domestic product.

 The use and transformation of energy resources for electricity and heat generation and road transport pollutes environment through the emission of greenhouse gases and air pollutants, e.g. particulate matter and nitrogen oxides.
 The air pollutants released cause an increase in morbidity, damage to buildings and monuments (facade pollution) and are a burden on ecosystems (cf. ‘Health risks due to particulate matter’ and ‘Agricultural nitrogen surplus’).
-The emitted greenhouse gases contribute to climate change.
-This is linked to costs to the economy, for instance for repairing damage caused by storm or treatment of environment-associated diseases.
+This also brings economic costs, such as expenses for the repair of storm damage.
+These costs have to be borne by those affected or by the general public, whereas the polluters of the emissions are usually not - or not fully - charged.

 Energy generation and road transport cause environmental damage through greenhouse gases and air pollutants, but also infringe further on the environment by land consumption, noise pollution and water pollution.
 These are not included in the indicator.